AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ***Twin Sun Blessing.*** At 3rd level you gain one of the following two features, depending on which of Sumiriku's twin suns you have a stronger affinity for:

 *Ikariōna's Fury.* You have the ability to gain incredible agility gifted from the Rage Mother, allowing you to move with a burst of speed.
 When you move on your turn in combat, you can double your Speed.
-While your Speed is doubled this way, you can move through the spaces of hostile creatures, and you do not count the spaces of creatures as difficult terrain.
-Any creature you walk through the space of while this is active takes 1d6 fire damage.
+While your Speed is doubled this way, you can move through the spaces of hostile creatures, and you do not count the spaces of creatures as Difficult Terrain.
+Any creature you walk through the space of while this is active takes 1d6 Fire damage.
 Once you use this trait, you can't use it again until you finish a Short or Long Rest.

 *Hikariōna's Luminance.* Your fur has the ability to ignite in radiance gifted from the Light Mother.
 As an Action you can make a section of your fur, such as your mane or tail tips, ignite into light, shedding bright light for 30 feet and dim light for a further 30 feet.
 This light counts as sunlight.
 You can dispel this light as an Action or as a Bonus Action.